Bayesian Concept Bottleneck Models with LLM Priors

 An alternative strategy is to conduct post-hoc distillation of a black-box model into interpretable concepts \citep{Kim2018-ri, yeh2020completeness, Zhao2024-tj, Jiang2023-tx,singh2023augmenting}, which can be used to learn an interpretable prediction model.
 Nevertheless, prior work has shown that the generated explanations are often not faithful to the black-box model, leading to poorer performance from the interpretable model \citep{Doshi-Velez2017-uj}.

-Another related line of work uses LLMs to describe conceptual differences between pairs of datasets ~\citep{Zhong2023-rc,zhong2022describing, dunlap2024describing}.
+Another related line of work uses LLMs to describe conceptual differences between pairs of datasets ~\citep{Zhong2023-rc,zhong2022describing, dunlap2024describing} or to directly describe a black-box function using natural-language concepts~\citep{kopf2025capturing,singh2023explaining,bills2023language,hoang2024llm}.
 However, existing methods are primarily suited for simple classification tasks, as they essentially learn a CBM with a single concept rather than a set of concepts.

 Finally, recent works have considered combining LLMs with Bayesian techniques \citep{yang2024bayesian, liu2024checkpoint, liu2024large}.
 Some have suggested that In-Context Learning (ICL) can be viewed as LLMs conducting Bayesian inference \citep{Xie2021-gi,ye2024pre}, though recent work has proven that ICL is not fully consistent with Bayesian inference \citep{falck2024context}.
 In contrast, this work studies how we can iteratively discover new concepts to include using LLMs using a Bayesian inference procedure, accounting for imperfections in LLM reasoning.